We are searching for

 The next step they take is to remove the valve core from the valve stem.
 This enables air to flow through into the tire more rapidly.
 Next, the installer locks the air compressor fill hose onto the valve of the tire in preparation to add air once it is seated.

-To seat the tire, the installer sprays starter fluid around the rim near the bead of the tire.
+To seat the tire during the stretching process, the installer sprays starter fluid around the rim near the bead of the tire.
 The fluid is lit on fire, and the rapid heat and quick explosion seats the tire momentarily onto the wheel.
 Once it's seated, the installer adds air rapidly to keep it seated.
 They only raise the pressure slightly before removing the hose and screwing in the valve core.
 Then they proceed to air up the tire to keep it to remain seated over time.

 This process is difficult to do properly, and it can be very dangerous as well.
-This is why it's best to have professionals install tires for you, but most pros won't help stretch a tire.
+This is why it's best to have professionals install tires for you, but most pros won't assist with stretching a tire.

 The biggest risk you take on when riding around on a stretched tire is the risk of a blowout.
 A stretched tire is more likely to go flat if you hit a serious bump or a curb.
 Even when driving on perfectly smooth surfaces, there is always a risk that your stretched tires will fail randomly.
 Tires are engineered to be installed on a specific rim size, and when you increase the size of the wheel you use, you change the installation surface of the wheel.
 Stretched tires don't have a reliable seal, and they are prone to leaking air.
 A stretched tire is also less durable, and the material of the tire could become damaged more easily.